zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 #### 2.14.2.
 Install a Window Manager

 Zeppe-Lin focuses on lightweight and efficient window managers rather than complex desktop environments like GNOME or KDE.
 This approach avoids unnecessary dependencies and simplifies configuration.

+Zeppe-Lin provides package sources for several window managers, but users are welcome to choose and contribute package sources for any window manager they prefer.

 ##### 2.14.2.1.
 Ratpoison

 Currently, the `pkgsrc-desktop` repository provides the ratpoison window manager.
 You can install it with:

     # pkgman install --deps --group ratpoison

 ##### 2.14.2.2.
-Optional: Window Maker
+Unofficial: Window Maker

 For users interested in a retro, intuitive window manager, you can install Window Maker from the unofficial `pkgsrc-wmaker` repository.